PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ```

 ### OpenStreetMap
-OpenStreetMap is a community driven project to provide geographical map data.
+_OpenStreetMap_ is a community driven project to provide geographical map data.
 This data can be used for any purpose without any costs, as long as credit is given.
 Since map data is provided by a great variety of contributors, a special emphasis is placed on local knowledge.
 A combination of technologies like aerial photography, GPS and maps is used to verify the accuracy of geographical entries. [@openStreetMapAbout]

 OpenStreetMap is the default map provider used by the _Leaflet_ extension.

 ### GeoJSON
 GeoJSON is a format for encoding geospatial data based on _JavaScript Object Notation_.
 It defines various types of objects to represent geographic objects and their properties.
-The latest standard for the format is specified in _RFC 7946_, which was published in August 2016.
+The latest standard for the format is specified in _RFC 7946_[@geoJsonSpecification], which was published in August 2016.

 The format supports seven different geometry objects as well as _Feature_ objects, which can have additional information, and collection objects to group sets of features.